penyerang39/cospace/TINACMS_SETUP.md

 ## Build Process

 The build process has been configured to:
-1. Run TinaCMS build with partial reindexing
-2. Generate navigation files
+1. Generate navigation files
-3. Scrape legal content
+2. Scrape legal content
+3. Build TinaCMS (with graceful fallback if Redis is not configured)
 4. Build the Next.js application

+The build script (`scripts/build-with-tina.js`) handles TinaCMS build failures gracefully, allowing the deployment to succeed even before Redis/Vercel KV is configured.

 ## Troubleshooting